Symphony 101: Your Questions Answered

 Tickets may be exchanged for higher-priced seating by paying the difference in cost.
 No refunds are given for the difference when the only available tickets are lower-priced.
 Tickets must be exchanged only through The Phoenix Symphony Box Office.
 Unused tickets to past concerts cannot be exchanged, donated or refunded.

 Please be courteous to patrons and performers by refraining from talking or other audible disturbances while the concert is in progress.
+Symphony Hall is designed to carry sound far and wide.
+Even a whisper to your neighbor or date can be heard several rows away!
+Please save your talk for intermission or after the concert.
 Please turn off cell phones, pagers, and watch alarms or set to vibrate upon entering the theatre.

 Coughing is an unavoidable problem.
 There's nothing wrong with getting up and excusing yourself from the theatre if you need to.